 Law & Order

-The legislation defines a street rod as an altered vehicle manufactured before 1949 and a custom as an altered vehicle at least 25 years old and manufactured after 1948.
-The bill allows kit cars and replica vehicles to be assigned a certificate of title bearing the same model year designation the body of the vehicle most closely resembles.
+H.B.
+143 defines a street rod as an altered vehicle manufactured before 1949 and a custom as an altered vehicle at least 25 years old and manufactured after 1948.
+The bill allows kit cars and replica vehicles to be assigned a certificate of title bearing the same model-year designation as the production vehicle they most closely resemble.

 The National Highway Traffic Safety Administration (NHTSA) may soon require all new passenger cars be equipped with a means for alerting the driver if a child is behind the vehicle when it is being backed-up.
 Under a law passed in early 2008, the NHTSA has three years (until February 28, 2011) to implement a regulation, and up to four more years to phase-in the rule.
 The specialty-equipment aftermarket has been at the forefront of offering cameras and sensors to address the issue.

 The U.S. Citizenship and Immigration Services has revised the list of documents acceptable for the Form I-9, Employment Eligibility Verification: www.uscis.gov/i-9.
 Employers will be required to use the revised form for all new hires as of April 3, 2009.
 The previous edition dated 06/05/2007 in the lower left-hand corner will no longer be valid.

 President Obama has withdrawn a policy adopted by the Bush Administration in late 2008 allowing federal agencies to approve a commercial development (road, power plant, homes, etc.) on its own authority if it is determined that the project will have no impact on a threatened species.

 Legislation has been reintroduced in the California Assembly to require annual smog-check inspections for vehicles 15 years old and older.
 The bill would also require that funds generated through the additional inspection fees be deposited into an account which can be used to scrap older cars.